BillyTheSquid21/Space-Engine/README.md

 For Core Engine, Branch 0.7-Core is the correct branch

-This branch is not the engine
+This branch is not the engine and is WIP